srwalter/tpm2-ssh-helper/README.md

 particularly useful.
 We want to duplicate the key to the user's system, but first we need to prepare that system:

+    [user]$ ./tpm-ssh-helper setup-ssh

+This will initialize tpm2-pkcs11, so that we can add our key to it later.
+We also need to do some initialization of the user's TPM:

     [user]$ ./tpm-ssh-helper create-user-srk

 This creates a Storage Root Key on the users system which will hold their copy of the key.
 Note that if you're particularly paranoid, then an administrator should run this command themselves.
 Otherwise a user intending to circumvent the system could create an SRK on a software TPM, and then trivially extract the private key from there.
+If additional arguments to tpm2\_createprimary are needed (such as if an owner authorization is set) then those parameters can be passed as extra parameters to create-user-srk.

 The generated .pub file should be transmitted to the issuing system, and then the user key can be duplicated: